 One of the key issues identified by local community members was the difficulty experienced in borrowing money to start new business ventures for agricultural activities.
-In response, GIZ (the German Development Agency) has been contracted to establish village banking in 70 communities throughout the district by end of 2012.
+In response, GIZ (German Technical Cooperation) has been contracted to establish village banking services.

 If people are able to save and borrow money, and also access support for small business development, they may be able to consider a range of livelihood options and thereby improve the quality of their lives.

 Village banks help increase people’s options for how they earn a living.